Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 1. Generate boilerplate code to mitigate repeating ourselves
 2. Create pseudo-functions that can take any number of parameters
-3. Create a very basic domain specific language (DSL)
+3. Implement another prgramming language within Rust to demonstrate how you can create domain specific languages (DSLs)

-There are two types of macro in Rust, `macro_rules!` and `proc macro`s.
+There are two types of macro in Rust, `macro_rules!`, also known as declarative macros, or macros by example, and `proc macro`s.
 We won't be dealing with `proc macro`s in this book, but they are what allow you to create custom Derive macros (like `#[derive(Clone)]`), and custom attributes like `#[YourAttriburte]`.
 They also let you make the same function style macros we'll be making with `macro_rules!` but can unlock even more power!

 Anatomy of `macro_rules!`
 -------------------------